micro-community/development/docs/pages/getting-started.markdown

 See [m3o.com/start](https://m3o.com/start) for the rest of the guide.

-## Free Tier
+## Paid Tier

-We offer a 'Dev' environment for free usage.
-It's great for small projects and individual devs.
+Dev is an environment for free usage.
+It's great for small projects and individual devs but if you want to run a scalable production ready service or product you'll want to use the M3O Platform paid plan.
+We'll provide higher resource limits and more scalable infrastructure along with support and SLAs.

-To use it simply set your environment to the dev env and follow the usual signup flow.
+To use the M3O Platform set the env to 'platform' and signup for a paid subscription.

 ```
+# use the platform
-micro env set dev
+micro env set platform

+# signup to the platform
+micro signup
 ```

-External API url's for your services are served on `*.m3o.dev` rather than `*.m3o.app` used by the paid tier.
+Your service API URLs on the platform are served at `*.m3o.app` rather than `*.m3o.dev`.

+See [**m3o.com/platform**](https://m3o.com/platform) for the quick start.